DevZest/RDO.Net/src/Docs/articles/data_presentation_the_right_way.md

 ### The POCO Obsession, Again

 When model is arbitrary object (POCO), hiding the model from the view is simply not possible.
-The presentation layer can do little about it, in many cases, it just expose the model object via aggregation, without adding any value.
+The presentation layer can do little about it, in many cases, it just expose the model object via aggregation, without any value-added.

 On the other hand, data model cannot be 100% POCO.
 For example, `INotifyPropertyChanged` interface is mandatory for most data models, and `IDataErrorInfo` interface is required if you want to bind to custom validation error.
 Since these interfaces must be implemented by all data models, they must be dead simple.